 Mitigating Bias: A Focus on Clients with Capacity Concerns

-This program will provide practice tips for practitioners for learning to recognize and mitigate bias when it appears during the representation of clients with diminished capacity or other capacity concerns.
+This program will provide practice tips for learning to recognize and mitigate bias when it appears during the representation of clients with diminished capacity or other capacity concerns.

 Sponsored by the Elder Law and Special Needs Section and the Committee on Continuing Legal Education,